valgi0/valgi0.github.io/docs/_posts/2022-09-01-getting-started-with-NLP.markdown

 ### Google Colaboritory

-(Google colaboritory)[https://colab.research.google.com/] is a cloud environment that let you to use a machine equiped with all hardware needed for AI.
+[Google colaboritory](https://colab.research.google.com/) is a cloud environment that lets you to use a machine equiped with all hardware needed for AI.
 The interface is notebook-style, which means you have two type of cells *text* and *code* avalable.
-The first support markdown, the second support python.
+The first supports markdown, the second supports python.
 By default you have a CPU instance without any GPU.
 You can change that easily in the *Runtime* menu.

 ### Pytorch and Huggingface

 Now, you have hardware and environment, but you need the frameworks to work with NLP.
-The most important are `pytorch` and `huggingface` which contains prebuild functions and tools ready-to-run to use AI in many tasks.
+The most importants are `pytorch` and `huggingface` which contain prebuild functions and tools ready-to-run to use AI in many tasks.

 ### Try your self